romans-adi/finans-flux/README.md

 ### Tests :heavy_check_mark:<a name="tests"></a>

-To run the tests for the Ultimate Recipe Assistant requests and models, ensure you are in the directory containing the test files.
+To run the tests for the Finans Flux requests and models, ensure you are in the directory containing the test files.

 1. Install RSpec: